-European Region
+European Union

-Our immediate market access and clinical adoption efforts continue to be focused on the key target markets of Germany and the United Kingdom, which represent a majority of the total potential liver cancer market (primary and metastatic) in the European region and where progress in securing reimbursement for CHEMOSAT treatments offers the best near-term opportunities.
-We also continue to support clinical adoption of CHEMOSAT in the Netherlands, Spain, France, Italy and Turkey.
+Our immediate market access and clinical adoptions efforts continue to be focused on the key target markets of Germany and the United Kingdom, which represent a majority of the total potential liver cancer market (primary and metastatic) in the EU and where progress in securing reimbursement for CHEMOSAT treatments offers the best near-term opportunities.
+We also continue to support clinical adoption of CHEMOSAT in the Netherlands, Spain, France and Italy.
 We employ a combination of direct and indirect sales channels to market and sell CHEMOSAT in these markets.
-Our European headquarters is in Galway, Ireland.
+Our European Headquarters is in Galway, Ireland.

-Physicians in Europe have used CHEMOSAT to treat patients with a variety of cancers in the liver primarily ocular melanoma liver metastases, and other tumor types, including hepatocellular carcinoma, cholangiocarcinoma, and liver metastases from colorectal cancer, breast, and cutaneous melanoma.
+Since launching CHEMOSAT in Europe, treatments have been performed at over 20 leading European cancer centers.
+Physicians in Europe have used CHEMOSAT to treat patients with a variety of cancers in the liver, primarily ocular melanoma liver metastases, and other tumor types, including hepatocellular carcinoma, cholangiocarcinoma, and liver metastases from colorectal cancer, breast, and cutaneous melanoma.